 Duenas’ Reach Limited by Sixth Appellate District.

-The Courts of Appeal have reached conflicting conclusions whether Duenas was corrected decided and as of February 12, 2020, the issue is current before the California Supreme Court.
+The Courts of Appeal have reached conflicting conclusions whether Duenas was correctly decided and as of February 12, 2020, the issue is current before the California Supreme Court.
 See, e.g., People v.
-Kopp (2019) 38 Cal.App.5th 47, 95 (agreeing with Duenas); and People v Caceres (2019) 39 Cal.App.5th 917 (“the due process analysis in Duenas does not support its broad holding).
+Kopp (2019) 38 Cal.App.5th 47, 95 (agreeing with Duenas); and People v Caceres (2019) 39 Cal.App.5th 917 (“the due process analysis in Duenas does not support its broad holding").